csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

       or Fortran
 - For some applications there are high-level frameworks with interfaces to multiple languages
-    - SYCL, Kokkos, Petsc, Trilinos
+    - SYCL, Kokkos, PETSc, Trilinos
     - TensorFlow, PyTorch for deep learning
     - Spark for MapReduce